aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-session-manager.md

   * The grace period (in seconds) granted during scavenger sweeps to prevent accidental early deletion caused by clock skews across clustered nodes or file/network I/O delays (default: `60`).
   * On initial startup, only sessions that expired at least `gracePeriodSecs * 3` ago are scavenged; subsequent regular sweeps clean sessions that expired before `gracePeriodSecs` ago.
 * **`savePeriodSecs`**:
-  * The minimum interval (in seconds) between persistent store writes when only last-access timestamps change without session attribute mutations (dirty flag), mitigating excessive storage I/O (default: `0`).
+  * The minimum interval (in seconds) between persistent store writes when only last-access timestamps change without session attribute mutations (dirty flag), mitigating excessive storage network and disk I/O (default: `0`).
-  * `0` (default): Saves immediately whenever a session is dirty or upon every request completion.
+  * **`savePeriodSecs: 0` (default)**: Even for read-only requests (such as HTTP GET) where session data is not mutated (`!dirty`), persists to the backing store immediately upon every request completion to ensure expiration timestamps are kept fresh.
-  * `> 0`: Even if session attributes are unchanged, persists the updated access time if the elapsed duration since the last save exceeds `savePeriodSecs`.
+  * **`savePeriodSecs > 0`**: For read-only requests where session data is not mutated, persists the updated last-access and expiration times only if the duration since the last persistent write exceeds `savePeriodSecs`.
+(If session attributes are created, modified, or deleted causing a dirty state, the session is persisted immediately upon request completion regardless of this setting.)
 * **`nonPersistentAttributes` and Transient Attribute Control**:
   * Aspectran provides two complementary mechanisms to keep specific session attributes exclusively in local heap memory (session cache) and exclude them from persistent store serialization:
   * **Attribute Name Matching (`nonPersistentAttributes`)**: Configures an array of attribute key names on the session store to exclude during serialization (e.g., temporary security tokens).